qaisHere/Project-Home-Automation/README.md

 # Project-Home-Automation
 IoT is transforming life of many people around the globe.
-This was a small attempt to use INTERNET in day to day life.
+This was a small attempt to demonstrate INTERNET in day to day life.